 Core Concepts

-- work is a graph, not a sequence of calls;
+- work is a graph, not an implied sequence;

-- the whole graph is verified before a token is spent;
+- the graph is verified before token spend;

-- and a run can be resumed across sessions.
+- persisted state lets a run resume across sessions.

 Suggested reading order

-Phase Types — the ten building blocks (agent, map, gate, loop, …) and when to reach for each.
+Phase Types — the twelve building blocks and when to use them.

 The concepts